Blaine, Grainger County.

 |30-MAY-1924||opened to the public.|

 Indian Cave is one of dozens of Indian Caves in the USA.
 Many caves were used by the American natives, and so many got this name.
-This cave was used by the Indians for more than 5000 years, numerous remains were excavated proofing this.
+This cave was used by the Indians for more than 3,000 years, numerous remains were excavated proofing this.
 In 1983 the remains of a human skeleton were discovered and examined by the University of Tennessee.
-They were dated to be 3000 years old.
+They were dated to be 3,000 years old.
+The Iroquoian-speaking Cherokee migrated into the area from the northeast at this time.
+The territory of the Cherokee included the eastern Ohio River valley and Appalachians down into South Carolina.

 At the beginning of the 18th century the cave entrance room was used by a French trader.
 He traded with Indians, especially the inhabitants of a Cherokee village just west of the entrance.
 This part of the cave history is local lure and not supported by archaeological evidence, but it is typical for the time and thus very likely.

 Another part of the cave history, which is documented, is the time of the bat guano mining.
-The family of North Carolina's Governor Hoke Smith purchased the cave in 1869 for the mining.
+The former Confederate general Robert Hoke purchased the cave in 1869 for the mining.
 Bat guano was mined for its high amount of saltpeter, which was needed to produce gun powder.

 Since 1916, when the Indian Cave Park Association was founded, the area was developed, which climaxed in the development of the cave and its opening to the public in 1924.
 During the 1930s it was operated by Hunter Chapman, the owner of Shenandoah Caverns in Virginia.
 At this time it was the largest electrically illuminated show cave in the world.